daniel-murse/S-GAIN/README.md

 We ran our experiments using python 3.11, earlier or later versions might have package conflicts.

+Compiling the log and plotting the graphs may not function correctly when called from main.py.
+It is advised to run log_and_compile.py after each experiment.

 ---

 ## How to run the command